milosz08/tv-archives-aggregator/README.md

 $ docker-compose up -d tv-archives-aggregator-mysql-db tv-archives-aggregator-phpmyadmin
 ```

+> [!TIP]
-> NOTE: If you have already MySQL database client, you can omit creating
+> If you have already MySQL database client, you can omit creating
 > `tv-archives-aggregator-phpmyadmin` container.
 To omit, create only MySQL db container
 > via: `$ docker compose up -d tv-archives-aggregator-mysql-db`.